dsccommunity/xPSDesiredStateConfiguration/README.md

 ## Composite Resources

+- **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 - **xGroupSet** provides a mechanism to configure and manage multiple xGroup resources with common settings but different names.
 - **xProcessSet** allows starting and stopping of a group of windows processes